rnelsonchem/costcalc2/docs/tables_basics.rst

 Pictures (ChemDraw or regular images files) of the route can be added to this tab, and they will be ignored by the *costcalc* algorithm.
 Descriptions of the columns are provided in the list below the figure.
-As with the Materials table, additional user-defined columns or blank lines can be added, but they will be ignored during the costing operation.
+As with the Materials table, additional user-defined columns or blank lines can be added (:ref:`with one exception <massinput>`), but they will be ignored during the costing operation.

 .. image:: ./_images/reactions.png
    :align: center